 A twenty-something just out of college with too many ideas and not enough political savvy is a dangerous thing.
 Once you have established a personal rapport, tell them that they’ll be more effective if they try to solve one problem at a time instead of attempting to take over the company overnight.
 Perhaps suggest ways that they can make a difference without stepping on toes.

-For more of Every's recommendations, please read the full post at Intuit's Fast Track blog.
+For more tips, have a look at the full post at Intuit's Fast Track blog.